dusk-network/rusk/node/README.md

 1. Set DATABASE_URL or create .env file with ``DATABASE_URL=sqlite:///tmp/temp.sqlite3``
 2. Create a db with ``sqlx database create``
 3. Run the migrations with ``sqlx migrate run``

+> NB: You need to be in the /node folder of this project for sqlx to detect the migrations folder